bablokb/jasper-install/Readme.md

          sudo rsync -avz /usr/local/ root@clone:/usr/local

-  2. Clone or copy all `jasper-install`-files to the target computer.
+  2. Copy all `jasper-install`-files to the target computer.
-  3. Delete `jasper-install.cfg` and rename `jasper-install.cfg.clone`
+  3. Edit `jasper-install.cfg.clone` to reflect your `jasper-install.cfg`
-     to `jasper-install.cfg`.
+     (read the comments in `jasper-install.cfg.clone`).
   4. Run

-         sudo ./jasper-install all
+         sudo ./jasper-install -C jasper-install.cfg.clone all

 Running jasper
 --------------

-To run jasper as a foreground process from your normal user account (you did change the default user from `pi`, didn't you?), you should create the file `~/.japser/profile.yml`.
-Either use `$PREFIX/lib/jasper/config/profile.yml` as a template, or run
+To run jasper as a foreground process from your normal user account just run the command `jasper`.
+If you like to see how jasper processes your commands, run

+    jasper --debug

+Note that the install-script will create a default jasper configuration profile for the default user (as defined in `jasper-install.cfg`).
+If you are not happy with the profile, you can delete it and run

     $PREFIX/lib/jasper/client/populate.py

+This will run you through the default configuration provided by jaser itself.
 You can find details about the initial configuration on the Jasper [project website](http://jasperproject.github.io/ "project website").

 As an alternative, you can install jasper as a system-service.
-Change `INSTALL_service` in `jasper-install.cfg` to `1` and run
+If not already done during installation, change `INSTALL_service` in `jasper-install.cfg` to `1` and run

     sudo ./jasper-install service